 It’s time to get ready to celebrate Hepatitis Awareness Month and the sixth annual national Hepatitis Testing Day on May 19th!
 The Centers for Disease Control and Prevention (CDC) has developed a comprehensive list of activities and opportunities for local health departments to get engaged in promoting awareness of viral hepatitis in their communities.
-Check out the below resources and start planning how your department can get involved in May!
+In recognition, CDC has released new Morbidity and Mortality Weekly Reports (MMWRs) related to viral hepatitis on State HCV Incidence and Policies Related to Preventive Services, and HCV Treatment Services for Persons Who Inject Drugs, and Hepatitis C Virus Infection Among Women Giving Birth — Tennessee and United States, 2009–2014.
+In addition, check out the below resources and start planning how your department can get involved in May!

 - Hepatitis Awareness Month and Testing Day Resource Center has free tools to help support your awareness activities and testing events.
 Resources include buttons, badges, or a quiz widget for your website or email signatures; Live-Read Radio Scripts templates to pitch your events to local radio stations; and sample proclamations for Hepatitis Awareness Month and/or national Hepatitis Testing Day.

 - Join CDC, Hep B United, and NASTAD for a Hepatitis Awareness Month Webinar on April 25th at 1pm EDT/10amPDT.
 This will be an opportunity to learn about available resources, hear about what partners are doing to promote hepatitis B and C testing, and share events you have planned for May.
 Visit http://bit.ly/2o1pKg4 to sign up and help spread the word.